DardenDSC/club-resources/presentations/sql-for-data-science/README.md

 #### Running a Query

 Once the profile is loaded you should see "SQL4DS" in the Projects pane on the left-hand side of the application.
-If you do not see a “Projects” tab, go to “Window” -> “Projects”.
+If you do not see a “Projects” tab, go to `“Window” -> “Projects”`.
 If you click on arrow to expand the “SQL Scripts” you will see pre-written scripts that perform different queries that are covered in the presentation.
 This is so you don't have to type them yourself.
-If you'd like to run one of them, double-click to open, and press CRTL+ENTER.
+If you'd like to run one of them, double-click to open, and press `CRTL+ENTER`.
 The results should display in a table underneath the script.

 <img src="./resources/dbeaver-profile-sql-scripts.png" width="400px" />